Siraha District

-Lahan is so far one of the most developed towns of Siraha and is popular for Sagarmatha Chaudhary Eye Hospital.
-It lies in Mahendra highway.
+Lahan is the biggest and developed city of Siraha district which is also a top 5 biggest city of Madhesh Province which is popular for Sagarmatha Chaudhary Eye Hospital.
+Where most of the patients comes from Bihar, India.
+It lies in Mahendra highway like Mirchaiya and Golbazar which are 2nd and 3rd big cities of siraha district.

+Siraha district do have tourism place like Salahesh Fulbari, Salhesh Palace, Kamal Daha, Haathi Daha, Patari Mela, Dhamini Than, Aakash Ganga, etc.

 Thadi (ठाड़ी) or Thadi Viswaspatti is the main entry point for the district form India and a very old border town and a market place of Nepal in Siraha District bordering Indian town of Laukaha.

 Thadi is one of the few towns which is a part of agreed route for Mutual Trade between India and Nepal.
 Nepal Government has set up a dedicated customs office in the town.
 The town connects Lahan to India.